Faculty Directory

 Highlights

-• Demonstrated space-charge limited current phenomena in the propagation of high-current low energy electron beams in solenoidal and gas-focused regimes
+• Demonstrated space-charge limited current phenomena in the propagation of high-current, low-energy electron beams in solenoidal and gas-focused regimes.

 • Demonstrated and studied an advanced accelerator concept known as the laser-controlled collective ion accelerator.
 Achieved an accelerating gradient for protons of 30 MV/m

-• Developed record high brightness 1-MeV H-, and Ho beams on Beam Experiments Aboard Rocket (BEAR) test stand.
+• Developed record high brightness 1-MeV H-and Ho beams on Beam Experiments Aboard Rocket (BEAR) test stand.

-• Demonstrated autonomous operation of a directed energy experiment in space using radio-frequency quadrupole H- accelerator.
+• Demonstrated autonomous operation of a directed energy experiment in space using a radio-frequency quadrupole H- accelerator.
 Studied propagation Ho, H-, and H+ beams in geomagnetic field at an altitude of 200 km

 • Demonstrated a high-current radio-frequency photocathode electron source as a driver for a high-gain infrared free-electron laser - first operation of a high-current RF photoinjector coupled to a linear accelerator.